Emanual20/Emanual20.github.io/_pages/about.md

 ======

 * ***2024.8.28***, Our [Technical Report](https://arxiv.org/abs/2408.15079) of BaichuanSEED has been released on ArXiv.
-* ***2024.7.17***, I will present two posters on SIGIR2024 onsite at Capital Hilton in D.C. .
 * ***2024.7.16***, One paper is accepted by CIKM2024.
 Congrats for co-author Yurou Zhao!
-* ***2024.6.28***, Our Yulan's [Technical Report](https://arxiv.org/abs/2406.19853) "YuLan: An Open-source Large Language Model" has been released!
-I was served as the lead of data group of pretraining.
-Weights of [the foundation model](https://huggingface.co/yulan-team/YuLan-Base-12b) and [the chat model](https://huggingface.co/yulan-team/YuLan-Chat-3-12b) is also released.

 Honors and Awards
 ======